samsymons/PhotoBooth/README.md

 # Photo Booth

-Some sample code for taking photos with AVFoundation, running them through CoreImage, then saving them to disk.
+Some sample code for taking photos with AVFoundation, running them through Core Image, then saving them to disk.

 ## Acknowledgments